Random ordinate method for mitigating the ray effect in radiative transport equation simulations

 \section{Abstract}

 The Discrete Ordinates Method (DOM) is the most widely used velocity discretization method for simulating the radiative transport equation.
-The ray effect stands as a long-standing drawback of DOM.
-In benchmark tests displaying the ray effect, we observe low regularity in velocity within the solution.
-To address this issue, we propose a random ordinate method (ROM) to mitigate the ray effect.
-Compared with other strategies proposed in the literature for mitigating the ray effect, ROM offers several advantages: 1) the computational cost is comparable to DOM; 2) it is simple and requires minimal changes to existing code based on DOM; 3) it is easily parallelizable and independent of the problem setup.
-Analytical results are presented for the convergence orders of the error and bias, and numerical tests demonstrate its effectiveness in mitigating the ray effect.
+However, the ray effect is a long-standing drawback of DOM.
+In benchmark tests that exhibit the ray effect, we observe low regularity in the velocity variable of the solution.
+To address this issue, we propose a Random Ordinate Method (ROM) to mitigate the ray effect.
+Compared to other strategies proposed in the literature for mitigating the ray effect, ROM offers several advantages: 1) For benchmark tests that exhibit ray effect, the computational cost is lower than that of the DOM; 2) it is simple and requires minimal changes to existing DOM-based code; 3) it is easily parallelizable and independent of the problem setup.
+A formal analysis is presented for the convergence orders of the error and bias.
+Numerical tests demonstrate the reduction in computational cost compared to DOM, as well as its effectiveness in mitigating the ray effect.

 \begin{MSCcodes}

 \end{MSCcodes}